Part ofWhat Is Claude Code? The Complete Guide

 - You genuinely do both kinds of work → run both; they cost the same $20 to start

 Whichever you choose, revisit the decision quarterly.
-This category is moving faster than any developer tooling in memory, and today's accurate comparison is next quarter's stale take — it's why this page carries an update date and gets revised after major releases.
+The AI coding-tool landscape is moving faster than any developer tooling in memory, and today's accurate comparison is next quarter's stale take — it's why this page carries an update date and gets revised after major releases.

 Claude pricing at a glance